A Guide to the TFT Carousel Rounds

 For the following section, check out our item page if you don’t know what each item does.

 One of the most popular items to start with is a Recurve Bow.
 Recurve Bow is unique compared to other item components because some champions best items require multiple Bows.
-For example, Kayle wants Rapid Firecannon and Guinsoo’s Rageblade, meaning she requires 3 bows.
+For example, Yasuo wants Rapid Firecannon and Runaan’s Hurricane, meaning he requires 3 bows.
 Getting one at the start greatly increases your consistency in completing these items.

 Other than that, Recurve Bow is still a strong item that can be used in many different comps